WeCovr

 Cover TypeWhat It CoversWho It's For

 Third Party Only (TPO)This is the legal minimum.
 It covers injury or damage you cause to other people (third parties), their vehicles, or their property.
 It does not cover any damage to your own vehicle or your own injuries.Traditionally for drivers with very low-value cars where the cost of comprehensive cover is prohibitive.
-However, it's often no longer the cheapest option.
+However, it's often no longer the lower-cost option.

 Third Party, Fire & Theft (TPFT)Includes everything in TPO, plus it covers your vehicle if it is stolen or damaged by fire.A middle-ground option for those who want more protection than the legal minimum but are willing to risk paying for their own accident repairs.